jacktator/NgSkool_Lambda/docs/testing.md

 ## Unit Test

+Unit Test should be added for each database operation functions.

+TODO.

 ## REST API Test

 REST API is the contract between FrontEnd and BackEnd.
 I'm using Postman to test REST API endpoints.